Greatest Literature banner

 But also within hard science fiction there's a common story that Ringworld exemplifies, a theme sometimes jokingly referred to as the Big Dumb Object (BDO).

 In this kind of story, spacefarers discover a mysterious alien artefact—usually large and ominously silent.
 They explore it and seek the aliens that must have created it.
 Inevitably our explorers are threatened, attacked or captured by the advanced technology.
-Think of Arthur C. Clarke's monolith in both "The Sentinel" (1951) and 2001: A Space Odyssey (1968), or his cylindrical world in Rendezvous With Rama (1973).
+Think of Arthur C. Clarke's monolith in "The Sentinel" (1951) and 2001: A Space Odyssey (1968), or his cylindrical world in Rendezvous With Rama (1973).
 Or the starship base in a hollowed out asteroid in Frederick Pohl's Gateway (1977).
 Or Dyson spheres in various science fiction and nonfiction works.
 Or dozens of mysterious deep-space objects (including a memorable Dyson sphere) in Star Trek episodes over the years.

 In Ringworld, the BDO is a ring constructed around a sun.
 Our investigators are a motley team of a male and a female earthling alongside two very different extraterrestrials (species drawn from Niven's other works that take place in what he calls Known Space).
 Much of the drama focuses on the interpersonal relations of these four, but really in this hard science fiction work, the technology is what the book's about.
 If you're not intrigued by how and why the ringworld was created or by what went wrong with it, why it seems to have been abandoned by its creators, how our heroes can escape it, there's not much for you here.